Jehoshaphatia/Style_Transfer_With_Deep_Neural_Networks_In_PyTorch/README.md

 ## Putting it all Together

 Now that we've written functions for extracting features and computing the gram matrix of a given convolutional layer; let's put all these pieces together!
-I'll extract our features from our images and calculate the gram matrices for each layer in our style representation.
+We'll extract our features from our images and calculate the gram matrices for each layer in our style representation.

 ```python